-- Admission to the OEH PhD program is based on the student's GPA, GRE scores, quality of reference letters, strength of background (coursework, work experience), available space in the program, ability of OEH faculty members to provide mentorship in the planned research area, and the capacity to provide needed resources for research.
+- 1. Admission to the OEH PhD program is based on the student's GPA, GRE scores, quality of reference letters, strength of background (coursework, work experience), available space in the program, ability of OEH faculty members to provide mentorship in the planned research area, and the capacity to provide needed resources for research.
 The applicant must have a minimum overall GPA of 3.25 (4.0 scale) based on all graduate work attempted. - 2.
 The applicant's statement of career goals must be compatible with Occupational and Environmental Health and must demonstrate an understanding of the central role of the dissertation research experience in the Doctor of Philosophy degree.
-Furthermore, the statement of career goals must include a description of the applicant's intended research topic, including a rationale for the proposed work and a self-assessment of how the applicant's prior educational and/or work background has prepared the applicant to approach the proposed research.
+Furthermore, the statement of career goals must include a description of the applicant's intended research topic, including a rationale for the proposed work and a self-assessment of how the applicant's prior educational and/or work background has prepared the applicant to approach the proposed research. - 3.
+The applicant's acceptance is contingent upon personal interviews by the Departmental

-- 3. The applicant must provide a minimum of three letters of recommendation, all of which must be from respondents who can offer first-hand evaluations of the applicant's background and professional interests.
-At least one of the references must address the applicant's academic capabilities in accomplishing a doctoral program. - 4.
-The applicant's acceptance is contingent upon personal interviews by the Departmental Faculty, and the availability of an academic advisor in the applicant's area of research interest. - 5.
-The applicant must have demonstrated potential for performing individual research.
-This requirement normally can be satisfied by the Master's thesis or by first authorship on a peer-reviewed scientific publication. - 6.
+Faculty, and the availability of an academic advisor in the applicant's area of research interest.

+- 4. The applicant must have demonstrated potential for performing individual research.
+This requirement normally can be satisfied by the Master's thesis or by first authorship on a peer-reviewed scientific publication. - 5.
 In addition to the course work prerequisites required for MS applicants, PhD applicants must also have completed course work in differential and integral calculus before being admitted to the program.

 Upon acceptance into the Department of Occupational and Environmental Health, the student will be assigned an advisor who has Graduate Faculty authority to chair doctoral committees.
 During the first semester of enrollment in the doctoral program, the student should meet with the OEH Doctoral Advisory Committee for the Doctoral Advisory Conference to establish a program of study for their degree.
-The OEH Doctoral Advisory Committee is a standing committee consisting of 5 members from the OEH faculty appointed by the department and approved by the Graduate Dean.
+The OEH Doctoral Advisory Committee is a standing committee consisting of 3-5 members from the OEH faculty appointed by the department and approved by the Graduate Dean.
 The function of the Doctoral Advisory Committee is described in the Graduate College Bulletin, Section 4.7.
 The student's advisor will serve as ad-hoc chair of the Doctoral Advisory Committee for the Doctoral Advisory Conference and other advisement and planning meetings concerning that student.